Supply chain innovation is occurring at an impressive rate, globally, with ongoing technological disruption seen in all facets of the sector.

 “At this point, we hope the proposal will be accepted.
 Bollards are a safety critical piece of equipment and they deserve a lot more attention than they currently get,” Sawyer concluded.

-Andy Sawyer is the Technical Director of Fendercare (Products), and is due to present at the IHMA Congress on 23-26 March 2020 in Hobart.
+Andy Sawyer, Technical Director of Fendercare (Products), will talk more on this issue IHMA Congress on 23-26 March 2020 in Hobart.

 Learn more and register.